vishwas-r/AntiPhish-Phishing-Site-Checker/README.md

-# Phishing Site Checker – Multi-Source Protection, Updated Regularly
+# AntiPhish - Phishing Site Checker
+✔️Multi-Source Protection ✔️Updated Regularly

 Phishing Site Checker is a **Chrome extension** that helps you stay safe online by detecting phishing websites in **real-time**.
 It checks the current website against the **latest phishing data from multiple trusted sources**, keeping you protected from fraudulent sites, fake login pages, and online scams.